sarajw/StaticSvelteKitBlog/src/routes/posts/100days.md

 <p class="caption">My twitter account is <a href="https://twitter.com/sarajwallen">@sarajwallen</a> :)</p>

+## Day 30/#100DaysOfCode

+I am stuck in ever-decreasing circles of fiddling with stuff on my landing page and blog, I really need to get on with more learning!

+Considering joining
+@flaviocopes' bootcamp this year, and in the meantime I'm looking back into @wesbos' JavaScript notes.

 ## Day 29/#100DaysOfCode

 - lose ugly drop shadows ✅
 - social icons white in dark mode ✅
 - line up h3 headings ✅
 - CSS art interactivity ✅
 - social icons to line up based on portrait/landscape ✅